rebelsky/csc207c/_eboards/eboard20-2.md

   //                    |                   |                  |
   //                    r,w                 b
 ```

-* If the ? is blue, we're fine.
-* If the ? is white, we're fine.
-We create a space for the new W.
-* If the ? is red, we're fine.
-We swap the r and w in the same position.

 **Does the algorithm work correctly if there are not yet any blue elements?**